-- Implementing a values-based curriculum - Developing a caring ethos that is by the school mission statement and the Rights and Responsibilities of Wormley - Implementation of the Social Learning Agenda - The school promotes strategies during national anti-bullying week - The school has been accredited as a Stonewall Champion School.
-All teachers have been trained to recognise and prevent homophobic and transphobic bullying - The school has been accredited with Wellbeing Award which acknowledges the school's attention to promoting the children's wellbeing. - Displaying material around the school by a variety of means, e.g. posters, display boards etc, - Providing information on policy to staff and governors - Teaching pupils how to raise their concerns and how to help each other respond assertively to bullying e.g. How to be an Upstander; using the superhero pose to say Stop!
-I don't like it. - Using curriculum opportunities to address the issues, e.g. circle time and social learning
+- Developing a caring ethos that is by the school mission statement and the Rights and Responsibilities of Wormley: Safe Learn Respect. - Relational and therapeutic approach to behaviour - A values-based curriculum - Implementation of the Social Learning Agenda - The school promotes strategies during national anti-bullying week - The school has been accredited as a Stonewall Champion School.
+All teachers have been trained to recognise and prevent homophobic and transphobic bullying - The school has been accredited with the Wellbeing Award which acknowledges the school's attention to promoting the children's wellbeing. - Displaying material around the school by a variety of means, e.g. posters, display boards etc, - Providing information on policy to staff and governors - Teaching pupils how to raise their concerns and how to help each other respond assertively to bullying e.g. How to be an Upstander; using the superhero pose to say Stop!
+I don't like it. - Using curriculum opportunities to address the issues, e.g. circle time and social learning - Making sure all staff are trained to model appropriate behaviour and challenge bullying according to school guidance - Buddy systems and special responsibilities - Questionnaires - Using restorative conversations to focus on the feelings of victims and ensuring that things are repaired or 'put right'.

-- Making sure all staff are trained to model appropriate behaviour and challenge bullying according to school guidance - Buddy systems and special responsibilities - Questionnaires - Using restorative conversations to focus on the feelings of victims and ensuring that things are repaired or 'put right'. - In the classroom teachers can be aware of pupils being pressured or teased by their peers.
-It is important that teachers pick up on these kinds of incidents and do not leave them unchallenged. - Record keeping - A range of social and emotional interventions (see SEN policy) - Providing a range of alternate spaces and opportunities at break times e.g. Nurture Garden, Oak Room, library, clubs
+- In the classroom teachers can be aware of pupils being pressured or teased by their peers.
+It is important that teachers pick up on these kinds of incidents and do not leave them unchallenged. - Record keeping - A range of social and emotional interventions (see SEN policy) - Providing a range of alternate spaces and opportunities at break times e.g. Nurture Garden, Oak Tree clubs